KRGT (FM): Early years

+Sale to Latino Media

-KRGT was one of eighteen radio stations that TelevisaUnivision sold to Latino Media Network in a $60 million deal announced in June 2022, approved by the Federal Communications Commission (FCC) that November, and completed on December 30.
-Under the terms of the deal, Univision agreed to continue programming the station for up to one year under a local marketing agreement.
+KRGT was one of eighteen radio stations that TelevisaUnivision sold to Latino Media Network in a $60 million deal announced in June 2022 and approved by the Federal Communications Commission (FCC) that November.
+The deal was completed on December 30.
+Under the terms of the pact, Univision agreed to continue programming the station for up to one year under a local marketing agreement (LMA).

 On January 1, 2024, KRGT rebranded as "Latino Beats 99.3".
+While the station has most announcements and commercials in Spanish, it also airs pop hits by English-speaking artists.